 You have to page way down for the list of countries in Europe – there are many: Citizenship by Descent: How to Get an Ancestral Passport (globalcitizensolutions.com)

 Most countries on the list grant citizenship if at least one of your parents was a citizen of their country, at the time of your birth.
-Some extend this at last one or both grandparents, and some like Spain go even further: “A citizen of a Latin American country who has at least one grandparent born in Spain”.
+Some extend this back another generation if at least one or both grandparents, and some like Spain go even further: “A citizen of a Latin American country who has at least one grandparent born in Spain”.
 Poland extends to great grandparents, Ireland to Grandparents, Romania back to grandparents and some great grandparents, Italy is based on the date of citizenship of ancestors, going back over 100 years, and Bulgaria goes back to great-grand parents.
+Canada’s amended Citizenship Act of 1946, now extends citizenship to children of Canadians or former Canadians who under old laws, had to give up their Canadian citizenship after moving out of Canada.
+(My wife’s Dad immigrated to the U.S. and became a U.S. citizen and had to give up his Canadian citizenship – the law now retroactively restores that lost citizenship and extends a right of descent citizenship to their first generation children – my wife – and if she were to apply and live in Canada for 3 years, that Canadian citizenship right would then extend to our own now adult “children”.
+It would not extend to me, however.)

 - May be eligible to participate in the non-US countries health insurance programs.